This post may contain affiliate links. See my disclosure policy.

 A plate of pumpkin cauliflower alfredo

-Although I hate seeing the days grow shorter and shorter I really love the month of October.
-The weather is still warm, the rain hasn’t come and the time change hasn’t kicked in.
+Although I hate seeing the days grow shorter and shorter, I really love the month of October.
+The weather is still warm, the rain hasn’t com,e and the time change hasn’t kicked in.
 Plus, it’s Halloween month.
-And this year it’s even more exciting thanks to a boat load of other exciting stuff.
-But I’ll save you from the list and just share them as they come instead.
+And this year it’s even more exciting thanks to a boatload of other exciting stuff.
+But I’ll save you from the list and share them as they come.

-Anywho, with Halloween approaching, I wanted to make at least one healthy(ish) Halloween themed meal that wasn’t centered around candy or alcohol.
-Yes, I know, those are some of my favorites, too, but…the kids.
+With Halloween approaching, I wanted to make at least one healthy(ish) Halloween-themed meal that wasn’t centered on candy or alcohol.
+Yes, I know those are some of my favorites, too, but… the kids.

 Pumpkin Cauliflower onions in blender